niemopen/niem-naming-design-rules/ndr-feedback.md

 - [ ] Don't we also have an Augmentation class?
 Name ends with `AugmentationType`, extends `structures:AugmentationType`, definition begins with "...", etc. **Augmentation CCCs do not have corresponding model objects**

-- [x] More info and subsections for the kinds of object classes? **Now have subsections for ordinary and atomic classes**
+- [x] More info and subsections for the kinds of object classes? **Now have subsections for ordinary and literal classes**

-- [ ] Expected an atomic class to be a simple type, not a complex type with simple content.
+- [x] Expected an atomic class to be a simple type, not a complex type with simple content.
   - `Literal class` and `datatype` instead of CSC and simple? **We could call this a "literal class" if that name seems better.**

 - [ ] Do we need `AugmentableIndicator`?